dev1980/facebook-clone/README.md

 - Ruby on Rails
 - Bootstrap
-- Authetication with Devise and OAuth
+- Authentication with Devise and OAuth
 - Unit and Integration tests with RSpec and Capybara

 ## Live Demo